 There are dozens of different types of office chairs, each of which has its own unique characteristics.
 Executive office chairs, for example, feature multiple castor rollers on the bottom of a swivel base, along with armrests on the side and a solid backrest.
 Mesh office chairs, on the other hand, are characterized by a mesh backrest for additional airflow.

 The most important thing to consider when choosing an office chair is how it supports your back.
 Your office chair should feature additional fabric or material on the bottom of the backrest to protect against low back pain.
 Many office workers suffer from low back pain because they are forced to sit in poorly designed chairs.
-One study found that more than one-third of office workers suffer from low back pain.
+One Lower Back Pain Study found that more than one-third of office workers suffer from low back pain.
 In addition to taking regular breaks by standing up and stretching your legs, choosing an ergonomic office chair with lumbar support can protect you from low back pain.

 Privacy is a critical factor to consider when designing your home office.
 Working from home has its perks, such as no daily commuting and the ability to prepare your own meals in the kitchen, but it also has its drawbacks.
 According to a survey conducted by the Endurance International Group, one out of five (21%) business owners said they are less productive when working from home because of distractions.